Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Chat/README.md

 ### Send typing notification

-Use `SendTypingNotification` to post a typing notification event to a chat thread, on behalf of a chat member.
+Use `SendTypingNotification` to indicate that the user is typing a response in the thread.

 ```C# Snippet:Azure_Communication_Chat_Tests_Samples_SendTypingNotification
 await chatThreadClient.SendTypingNotificationAsync();